bad64/PythonPad/README.md

 This is what powers my [Goblin](https://github.com/bad64/OpenFightStick/tree/main/Goblin) and [Gnome](https://github.com/bad64/OpenFightStick/tree/main/Gnome) controllers !

 > [!IMPORTANT]
+> As of this writing, there is an issue where Tekken 8, and *only* Tekken 8, will conflate two or more instances of this firmware into the same controller for some reason.
+> I do not like writing this, but this does not appear to be an issue on the firmware side.
+Not sure how it can be mitigated on my end, but I'm looking into it.

+> [!IMPORTANT]
 > DISCLAIMER
 >
 > Due to the sheer variety in rulesets, what they allow and forbid, TO bias, and so forth, *I cannot guarantee your box will at all times be able to comply with every ruleset.* Compliance is therefore left to the care of the end user (aka you, most likely).
 I will not take the blame for rule infringement, regarding neither the software (this repo), the board, or its physical enclosure.